suncoast-devs/handbook/lessons/js-ui-as-state/index.md

 Assume the user clicks the `Make Deposit Button` -- This is the logic we _might_ apply

-- Wait for transaction button click
+- Wait for the transaction button click
 - Add a transaction to the list
 - Recompute a new total balance
 - Find the correct balance element (checking or savings)
 - Update that with the new total
 - Add the transaction to the UI

-And then see the following
+And then see the following:

 ```